 Previous management of caves has in some cases reduced the suitability of these sites for the Southern Bent-wing Bat.
 In the 1800s and early 1900s some caves were modified to facilitate the mining of bat guano, by enlarging holes in the roof of the caves (Lewis 1977).
 This alteration has in some cases significantly changed the microclimate, rendering the cave unsuitable to bats.
 For example, a cave at Mt Widderin near Skipton in western Victoria, was apparently used by very large numbers of bats in the 1800s, with 6-7 tons of bat guano removed in 1895 (Simpson and Smith 1964).
 The roof was modified during this process and no bats have been reported using this cave since this time.
 Some other sites, including the two regularly-used maternity sites, were subject to significant levels of disturbance during guano extraction in the late 19th century (Hamilton-Smith 1998).
 There is no record of what happened to the bat populations during this period, however the bats returned some time later.
 Bats did not return to a cave near the Naracoorte maternity cave (Baudinette et al. 1994).
-This cave has recently been restored by capping the hole excavated by the guano miners in the roof of the cave (Baudinette et al. 1994), and small numbers of bats have now started roosting in the cave (S. Bourne, pers. comm.
+This cave has since been restored by capping the hole excavated by the guano miners in the roof of the cave (S. Bourne, pers. comm.
 2010).
-The utilisation of some caves on private land as rubbish dumps has also reduced the availability of habitat for bats (Kerr and Bonifacio 2009).